Code-Institute-Submissions/MS2-FilmAnseo/README.md

 ## Features
 #### Map
-The map is the focus of the site and sits directly in front of the user the moment they land on the page.
+The map is the focus of the site and sits directly in front of the user, below the hero image, the moment they land on the page.
 The zoom level is appropriate that they can quickly see the entire country and choose markers in any area - where they are, where they were, or where they intend to be.
 The map functionality is provided by the Google Maps JavaScript API.
 The map uses the familiar default Google markers but displays the 'terrain' view - deempahsizing roads and everyday locations to allow the focus to be on the landscape and the imaginative world of film.
 When clicked the map markers open an infowindow displaying only the fil title and the name of the location.
 The rest of the film data is contained in the main body of the page.